Intercalated BSc Comparative Pathology

 What is the Intercalated BSc Comparative Pathology programme?

-The Intercalated BSc in Comparative Pathology programme is a one year programme taught at both our Hawkshead and Camden campuses with research projects being undertaken at either campus.
+The Intercalated BSc in Comparative Pathology degree course is a one year programme taught at our Hawkshead campus with research projects being undertaken at both Hawkshead & Camden campuses.

 After graduating from their respective veterinary degrees, the majority of our students have gone on to undertake fascinating post-graduate training that has given them greatly enhanced career prospects.

 Pathology, the science of disease, is central to understanding and conduct of veterinary and biomedical research, clinical medicine and surgery.
 There is a need for veterinary scientists who are trained in pathology and pathology techniques to fulfill the ever growing demand for such expertise arising from clinical practice, academia and industry.

 The intercalated programme is designed to stimulate individual curiosity at the boundaries of research in pathology.
 It is less structured and more student centred.
 While veterinary undergraduate courses provides adequate pathologic information to support subsequent clinical studies, this degree focuses and expands on the subject in a way which will support subsequent pathology oriented careers through first-class small group teaching and innovative research projects.

 What will I learn?

 The Intercalated BSc Comparative Pathology programme provides a wonderful opportunity for a few exceptional second and third-year veterinary students to add a year on to their studies and experience first-hand the excitement of contemporary pathology and its far-reaching scientific relevance.
 The programme aims:

 - To develop an understanding of the disease process in animals and how it is assessed at the molecular level, in the cell, the organ, and the whole animal.

 - To show how contemporary technology is applied to dissecting and interpreting tissue responses in the pathological process.